koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 "Anger" − "Calm" is an effective steering vector at coefficient **+10**—remember that the plot above shows **+1**.
 Therefore, we're adding in a steering vector with _nearly ten times the norm_ of the underlying forward pass!
 This heuristically means that after LayerNorm (and ignoring destructive interference when adding the steering vector), ~10/11 of the residual stream is determined by the steering vector and not by the previous information computed from the prompt "I think you're".
 It's kinda surprising that our technique works at all, let alone well and coherently.
 (More on that in the quantitative section, coming up next!)

-But +10-coefficient “ anger" − "calm" has little impact.
++10-coefficient “ anger" − "calm" has little impact.
 Maybe the latter vector has low norm?

 Nope:

 ![](https://assets.turntrout.com/static/images/posts/fz2kgktmqaksca2myyn1.avif)

-This is evidence that low-norm can't explain why "anger" − "calm" doesn't work.
+Therefore, "low activation addition norm" can't explain why "anger" − "calm" doesn't work.

 ## Adding a random vector doesn't change much